strawlion/javascript/es5/README.md

       return number < 5;
     }

-    // bad - what is the error here? function isValid(number) {
+    // bad - Is there an error here?
+What is it? function isValid(number) {
       return number < 4;
     }